knpuniversity/ansible/knpu/ansistrano/rollback.md

 The rollback process will be its own, simple playbook.
 Create it: `rollback.yml`.
 I'll open `deploy.yml` so we can steal things... starting with the host.
-Then, of course, we need to include the new role: `carlosbuenosvinos.ansistrano-rollback`:
+Then, of course, we need to include the new role: `ansistrano.rollback`:

 [[[ code('3273574a2c') ]]]